 The Fisher Service Scholars Program embodies the spirit of community and caring that is the hallmark of the Fisher experience.

 The program recognizes and rewards high school seniors who demonstrate an ongoing interest in serving the needs of others through a commitment to community service.
-This scholarship program provides awards equal to one-half of the total yearly cost of Fisher’s tuition, fees, and room and board for four years.
+This scholarship program provides awards equal to one-third of the total yearly cost of Fisher’s tuition, fees, and room and board for four years to those enrolled prior to the Fall 2013 semester and equal to one-half for those receiving the scholarship beginning Fall 2013 and after.
 The Service Scholarship may not be combined with other merit-based scholarship programs available at the College.

 Recipients of the Fisher Service Scholarship will be high school seniors who plan to attend St. John Fisher College directly from high school.
 They will have performed a minimum of 50 hours of community service per year to their community, school or church.
 Applications are available in mid-September through the Office of Freshman Admissions.
 Once enrolled at Fisher, Service Scholars are expected to continue their involvement in community service work.
 Upon graduation, students will have a degree in their major field of study and a certificate in Service Leadership, which prepares them to play a leadership role within their community.

 For more information on program requirements, please visit the Service Scholars Program page.